 Advertisement

-The cut, just the second this year, comes as inflation continues to ease and global economic uncertainty grows.
-With inflation now sitting comfortably within the RBA’s 2–3% target range, this rate drop is designed to gently support the economy without sparking another cost-of-living blowout.
+The cut came as inflation eased and global economic uncertainty grew.
+With inflation now sitting comfortably within the RBA’s 2–3% target range, this rate drop was designed to gently support the economy without sparking another cost-of-living blowout.

 The RBA rate cuts could spell good news for the Australian economy.
 (Credit: Canva)